rajeshkumargit/playwright-weathercheck/README.md

 In [cucumber.mjs](cucumber.mjs) file, modify the options.

-To use Allure reporting, you can run with env param: `USE_ALLURE=1`, and then use the `npm run allure` to show the report.

 ## To view the html report of the last run

 - run the command `npm run report`.

-## To view allure report
-- run the command `npm run allure`.